netsampler/goflow2/docs/reflow-event-metadata.md

 ReFlow has a dedicated top-level `sflow` metadata block.
 It is populated by sFlow decoding and by `pcap_live` packet capture, and sFlow/protobuf encoders prefer it for sFlow-specific values when present.

+Packet normalization is not responsible for hydrating sFlow metadata.
+It normalizes packet/header fields such as `record_kind`, `frame_length`, `header_data`, `bytes`, `packets`, and packet-derived tuple fields.
+The sFlow encoder resolves sFlow-specific values from encoder config, `event.SFlow`, and generic `fields` in that order, depending on the value.

 `record_kind` is the generic record-shape marker. `packet` means the event carries packet/header bytes in `header_data`; `interface_counter` means the